American Constitution Society (Feb. 2020). Peter Swire and Justin Hemmings.

-Journal of National Security Law and Policy, forthcoming.
+Journal of National Security Law and Policy (Jan.
+23, 2020).
 Justin Hemmings, Sreenidhi Srinivasan, and Peter Swire.

 Georgia Tech Project on Cross-Border Access to Data & Observer Research Foundation (Jan.
 2019).
 Madhulika Srikumar, Sreenidhi Srinivasan, DeBrae Kennedy-Mayo, & Peter Swire.